BMCHACKS/9618_Algorithms_And_DataStructures/README.md

 Things to ignore:

 - If you're unused to looking at something like `def my_function(data: str | int) -> bool:`, then kindly consider it as `def my_function(data):` the data type was added to show the possible data-type(s) that can be passed as a parameter
-- You can ignore the comments; they're to guide & explain the code (I'd recommend, download the code & editing them off)
+- You can ignore the comments; they're to guide & explain the code (I'd recommend downloading the code & editing them off)

-Well that's all.
+Well, that's all.
 Suppose you do find an error.
 Send an `issue,` or if you fix it, send a `pull request,` and I'll review it.

+- Added website to show respective codes: https://bmchacks.github.io/9618_Algorithms_And_DataStructures/